Cozy Peach Kitchen

 Recipe tips and variations

 • Think of this recipe as a template.
 The black beans and chipotle sauce are the only "required" ingredients.
 This recipe is a great way to use up leftover veggies.
-I like to add things like roasted sweet potatoes, butternut squash, etc.
+I like to add things like crispy roasted sweet potatoes, roasted butternut squash, etc.

 • When making this recipe for meal prep, I like to serve it in different ways each day so that I don't get bored of it.
 One day as a burrito bowl, the next as tacos, the next as nachos or burritos, etc.